BalajiLB/TerraOps/Terraform/Data-types/list-advance.md

 ## Scenario

-We have two lists: one with environment names and one with instance types.
+We have two lists: one with "environment" names and one with "instance types".

 We will use these lists to create three EC2 instances.
-Each instance will be tagged with its environment name.
+Each instance will be tagged with its "environment" name.

 ```hcl
 variable "instance_types" {